Trustees & Staff

 Stacy Cloud has worked in the philanthropic sector for over 15 years.
 She joined the Foundation in January 2008.
 As President, she is responsible for the overall operation of the Foundation’s programs, including working with the Foundation’s trustees, advisers and the research and philanthropic communities to develop new Foundation initiatives.
 She previously served as the Program Director of the Foundation where she had the responsibility for administering all of the Foundation’s grant programs.

 Prior to joining the Donaghue Foundation, Stacy Cloud was the Director of Member Services for the Connecticut Council for Philanthropy.
 Prior to the Council, Stacy worked in the for-profit sector as a Regional Director of Affiliate Relations for E!
 Entertainment Television.

-Stacy is a member of several boards and advisory committees, including several roles at the Hartford Foundation for Public Giving, serving on scholarship committee, the Board of Ambassadors, and the steering committee for the Black Giving Circle.
+Stacy is a member of several boards and advisory committees, including serving as Co-Chair of the program committee for the Health Research Alliance, several roles at the Hartford Foundation for Public Giving, serving on scholarship committee, the Board of Ambassadors, and the steering committee for the Black Giving Circle.
 Stacy also serves as review member for the Ensworth Charitable Foundation, and as a Board Ambassador for the Village for Children and Families.
-She is a proud Howard Bison which represents her alma mater Howard University.
+She is a proud Bison which represents her alma mater Howard University.

 Shamira Chappell, MPH

 Shamira Chappell, MPH, Program Coordinator, joined the Foundation in August 2021.
 As Program Coordinator, she works externally with assisting in all aspects of the grant process— developing application materials, soliciting applications, scheduling and conducting scientific review meetings, and securing funding agreements.
 In addition, Shamira helps streamline operational processes, oversee administrative needs, and strategize ways to evaluate, assess, and improve new and existing Foundation initiatives.